Opportunity to be at one of the highest passes in Nepal, Larkya Pass, at 5106 meters

 The highest elevation you gain is 5106 meters at Larkya La Pass, and as elevations beyond 3500m can be difficult, AMS (Altitude Mountain Sickness) could arise.

 However, our itinerary has 2 acclimatization days to avoid AMS.
-For your prevention, we suggest you keep your body hydrated, get enough sleep, and avoid stressing.
+For your prevention, we suggest you keep your body hydrated, get enough sleep, and avoid stress.
 You can also carry Diamox (medication for AMS).
 If any symptoms are seen, please inform your guide.

 The day you cross the pass will be the toughest because you will have to begin walking before dawn.